 The Discipline Committee rules on complaints concerning ethical breaches committed by brokers or agencies and imposes penalties if they are found guilty in the course of public disciplinary hearings.

 Completely autonomous and independent from the board of directors and staff of the OACIQ and created under the Real Estate Brokerage Act, the Discipline Committee is made up of two brokers (in disciplinary law, defendants are judged by their peers), and its decision-making is presided over by a lawyer appointed by the government.

-A disciplinary hearing may include two parts: the hearing itself, during which plaintiff and defendant will each try to prove their version of the facts, and the hearing on the penalty, if the defendant is found guilty.
-At this point, the Syndic's lawyer and the defence will announce the penalty deemed appropriate.
+Disciplinary hearings may include two parts: the hearing itself, during which plaintiff and defendant will each try to prove their version of the facts, and the hearing on the penalty, if the defendant is found guilty.
+A hearing on penalty is held only if the defendant pleads guilty.
+During the hearing, the Syndic's lawyer and the defence will announce the penalty deemed appropriate.